Russian Magaziners

 Click a face for more information about the person.

 This site is a collection of genealogical information related to the Magaziner family of Humenne.
 It focuses on the descendants of Henry Magaziner who immigrated to Philadelphia, Pennsylvania, USA in the 1880s with his wife Cecelia Rosenbluth and ten of his children, all pictured above.
 I have also researched collateral branches, descendants of Henry's grandfather, Lowi Magaziner.
-To date, I have documented over 1600 members of this extended family.
+To date, I have documented over 1700 members of this extended family.
 I have also found other Magaziners in Central Europe and their descendants that I cannot yet connect to this tree but are probably related.
 Three "other" branches that were previously unattached have been attached since December 2017!
-There are now only 79 Magaziners and their spouses and descendants who cannot be attached or proved unrelated.
+There are now 130 Magaziners and their spouses and descendants whose relationship cannot be proved or disproved, but 80 of them are on two branches that begin in Humenne and are almost certainly related.

 According to Henry Jonas Magaziner, who heard the story from his father Louis Magaziner, the family acquired the surname "Magaziner" because a distant ancestor took on a government job as manager of the site of an exploded powder magazine.
 The family lived at that site until the late 1880s.
 In the mid-1880s, three of Henry and Cecelia's teenaged daughters (Fannie in 1884, Lena in 1885, and probably Jennie) set sail for America.
 They set up shop as dressmakers in Philadelphia and were successful enough to bring over the rest of the family in 1887.
 Many of the descendants of this clan still live in Philadelphia and its suburbs.